Lead Stories: BMJ whistleblower controversy

-On November 2, 2021, British Medical Journal (BMJ) published a peer reviewed report that claimed Ventavia, medical company that was responsible for conducting Pfizer COVID-19 vaccine trials, of having "poor clinical trial research practices".
+On November 2, 2021, British Medical Journal (BMJ) published a peer reviewed report that claimed Ventavia, a medical company that was responsible for conducting Pfizer COVID-19 vaccine trials, of having "poor clinical trial research practices".
 The report said it was based on various confidential pieces of information given to the BMJ by a lone whistleblower.
-On November 10, a number of social media users said that when they tried to share the report, a notice appeared redirecting them to a fact-check by Lead Stories saying the report contained inaccuraties.
+On November 10, a number of social media users said that when they tried to share the report, a notice appeared redirecting them to a fact-check by Lead Stories saying the report contained inaccuracies.
 Reportedly, the report was labeled as "false information" on Facebook and was banned from being shared on the platform.
 Administrators of several Facebook groups were warned that posts linking the report may be "partially false".
-Lead Stories fact-check, titled Fact check: The British Medical Journal did NOT reveal disqualifying and ignored reports of flaws in Pfizer COVID-19 vaccine trials, said that the information in the report was false because Pfizer "analyzed" the claims and found no evidence of wrongdoing, it also cited a statement from Food and Drug Administration that said: "the benefits of the Pfizer vaccine far outweigh the rare side effects".
+Lead Stories fact-check, titled "Fact check: The British Medical Journal did NOT reveal disqualifying and ignored reports of flaws in Pfizer COVID-19 vaccine trials," said that the information in the report was false because Pfizer "analyzed" the claims and found no evidence of wrongdoing; it also cited a statement from the Food and Drug Administration that said, "the benefits of the Pfizer vaccine far outweigh the rare side effects".